keybase/book-content/06-wallet/00-index.md

 3. Select your recipient or user.
 4. Enter the amount.
 5. Hit send or request to complete your transaction.

+**To send or receive Lumens through chat**
+TK: slightly different experiences on mobile and desktop apps

 ## Exchanging Lumens
 You can [exchange Lumens into other currencies] outside of the Keybase app.
 To do so, you’ll need your Stellar address and secret key.